ukparliament/weeknotes.data-search/21/index.md

 ### Fresh!
 Baby!
 News!

 Kunal celebrated the arrival of a baby girl.
-Next stops school and work.
+Next stops: school and work.
 It doesn't get better, kid.

 ### Did the machines learn owt?